 “I just consider it as part of the Xbox family,” he said, matter-of-factly.

 Sadly, this was our last #TuesdaysWithPhil post.
-If you missed past articles, there detailed below:
+If you missed past articles, they are detailed below:

 - Phil Spencer on Project Scorpio backwards compatibility: No “technical wizardry” required